emutos/manual/usermanual/docs/index.md

 #### Hard or Floppy Drive

 Installation on Atari hardware can be as simple as putting the right file in the right place.
 The existing operating system, typically TOS, boots, and as part of its boot process, executes whatever it finds in ``C:\AUTO``.
-The prg version of EmuTOS provides an executable, ``emutos*.prg``, which you can copy into ``C:\AUTO``.
+The prg version of EmuTOS provides an executable, ``EMUTOS*.PRG``, which you can copy into ``C:\AUTO``.
 Or you can put it any place convenient, and launch it at will.

-The floppy version of EmuTOS provides a floppy disk image with a hidden ``.sys`` file in its root directory.
+The floppy version of EmuTOS provides a floppy disk image with a hidden ``.SYS`` file in its root directory.

 This is slower than booting from [ROM](#rom) and uses main memory, so use it to try EmuTOS (or a new version of EmuTOS).